 Artist Diploma: performance ability equivalent to that required for acceptance into a major international competition.
 Students must pass both a departmental audition and a school-wide audition for the Jacobs School of Music Artist Diploma Committee.
-More information about the audition process can be found at https:// intranet.music.indiana.edu/degrees/graduate-diploma/ diploma-programs/ADAudition.shtml.
-Admission to this program does not require a high school or General Educational Development (GED) diploma, but one of these must be earned before the Artist Diploma can be granted.
-Students without a GED or high school diploma who do not pass the school-wide audition (during the first semester of enrollment) in front of the Jacobs School of Music Artist Diploma Committee cannot continue in the program beyond the first semester.
+More information about the audition process can be found at https:// <a href

+Music Artist Diploma Committee cannot continue in the program beyond the first semester.